Learning To Guide Human Decision Makers With Vision-Language Models: Hybrid Decision Making

-At a high level, the desiderata that an HDM strategy should satisfy in the context of high-stakes decision making problems are the following: \begin{itemize}
+\textbf{Issues with Separation of Responsibilities.} At a high level, an HDM strategy should satisfy the following desiderata: \begin{itemize}

 \item[\textbf{D1}.] \textit{Complementarity}.
-The human-machine team should leverage the complementary capabilities of each agent to obtain better decisions {\em on average}, or equally good decisions at a lower cognitive cost, than each agent individually.
+It should leverage the complementary capabilities of each agent to obtain better decisions {\em on average}, or equally good decisions at a lower cognitive cost, than each agent individually.

 \item[\textbf{D2}.] \textit{Synergy}.
-The human-machine team should combine the contributions of each agent to obtain better {\em individual} decisions, or equally good decisions at a lower cognitive cost, than each agent individually.
+It should combine the contributions of each agent to obtain better {\em individual} decisions, or equally good decisions at a lower cognitive cost, than each agent individually.